CHI - MAD

 • Which airlines offer Wi-Fi service onboard planes from Chicago to Madrid?

-All the following airlines offer inflight Wi-Fi service on the Chicago to Madrid flight route: American Airlines, Finnair, British Airways, Iberia, Lufthansa, United Airlines, and SWISS.
+All the following airlines offer inflight Wi-Fi service on the Chicago to Madrid flight route: American Airlines, Finnair, British Airways, Iberia, Lufthansa, and United Airlines.

 • Which aircraft models fly most regularly from Chicago to Madrid?